 Not an app this time but a radical new model for prison design.
 Using Leeds as a case study, Safe Innovations propose a domestic scale model for local authority funded rehabilitation hubs providing stabilisation, education and skills creating employment and opportunities for both prisoners and communities.
 They argue that prisoners should be able to access these hubs during custodial sentences to develop the protective factors that encourage criminal desistance.
 You can find my full review here.

 A fascinating recent British Journal of Criminology article examined the usefulness of Twitter in predicting crime rates in London boroughs.
 Matthew Williams, Pete Burnap and Luke Sloan found that disorder-related posts on Twitter are associated with actual police crime rates, although only in low-crime neighbourhoods.
-A full account will soon be published on this site.
+You can find my full review here.

 U-turn training has launched a vitally important harm reduction app which is the first of its kind in giving advice on emergency care for someone who has overdosed on heroin on another opiate.
 The app includes step by step instructions on how to administer naloxone and basic life support.
 Features include different pathways depending on the condition of the casualty, audible guidance, ‘press button’ options and a tutorial on opiate overdose.
 The app is currently only available on Android; you can find my full review here.